Security risks from new laws in China and Hong Kong have accounted for a significant proportion of recent requests and questions from clients.

 This assessment was issued to clients of Dragonfly’s Security Intelligence & Analysis Service (SIAS) on 29 July 2021.

-These include an anti-doxxing law proposal, mooted reforms to the Hong Kong National Security Law, and an anti-sanctions law passed by China in June.
+These include an anti-doxxing law proposal, mooted reforms to the Hong Kong National Security Law, and an anti-sanction law passed by China in June.
 Taken together with the authorities’ push to gradually expand control over online activity and data in the next few years, this legislation has wide-ranging implications for freedom of speech, press and an independent judiciary, even though the immediate impact of the laws would be limited.

-Nonetheless, the law will probably add complexity and significant compliance challenges for firms, particularly those owned or listed in the US, when conducting business globally into the long term.
+Nonetheless, the law will probably add complexity and significant compliance challenges for firms, particularly those owned or listed in the US, when conducting business globally in the long term.
 This is because it poses conflict-of-law as well as private litigation risks to firms.
 Based on the scope of existing sanctions, we anticipate that this would mainly affect firms in sectors central to US-China strategic competition, as well as those obligated to comply with sanctions.
 These include:

 - Technology and defence sector firms complying with the US ban on selling high-tech products to listed Chinese entities in China;